PsychoLlama/freighter/README.md

 - `yarn lint` runs ESLint on all the packages
 - `yarn test` runs every test in the monorepo
 - `yarn flow` type checks everything
+- `yarn ci` run all 3 in CI mode

 ## Guarantees
-For now, none.
-I built this project because I was tired of configuring monorepos for personal projects (I just really like monorepos, okay?)
+None.

-If Freighter ends up requiring more continuous effort than it's worth, I'll probably abandon it.
+I built Freighter because it can take days to configure all the tooling that makes monorepos so enjoyable.
+I don't want to spend days.
+Frankly, I'd rather be building apps.
+So if Freighter ends up being more work than it's worth, I'll abandon it.

 :dragon: You've been warned.

 ## Why the name?
 Because freighters ship containers. npm packages are kinda like containers.
-Therefore, monorepos are freighters. #science
+Therefore, monorepos are freighters. `#science`

 ## Accelerating the project
-If you think Freighter is cool and you wish it was farther along, star the project.
-It'll help me gauge interest.
+If you like the idea of Freighter, give it a star :star:

+It'll help me gauge interest in the project.